Function Calling

 ]

-Suppose a user asks the following question: “What’s the status of my transaction?”
+With our functions and instructions ready, lets Suppose a user asks the following question: “What’s the status of my transaction T1001?”
 A standalone LLM would not be able to answer this question, as it needs to query the business logic backend to access the necessary data.
-But what if we have an exact tool we can use to answer this question?
-We could potentially provide an answer!
+But with function calling, we can use the tools we have defined to answer accordingly.

 - "auto": default mode.
 Model decides if it uses the tool or not.